Kharacternyk/pacwall/README.md

 `pacwall.sh` is a shell script that changes your wallpaper to the dependency graph of installed by pacman packages.
 Each package is a node and each edge indicates a dependency between two packages.
 The explicitly installed packages have a distinct color (orange by default).

 ## Changes in this fork
-- parse [pywal](https://github.com/dylanaraps/pywal/) for color data
+- (optionally) parse [pywal](https://github.com/dylanaraps/pywal/) for color data
 	- colors for nodes, etc can be exchanged for other colors exported by pywal
+	- if pywal is not installed (~/.cache/wal does not exist), use default colors
 - feh removed, instead using hsetroot
 	- hsetroot is more minimalistic (0.04MiB)
 	- removes the dependency on imagemagic (9.72MiB)